Bedford Borough Council

 Bedford Borough Council is the local authority of the Borough of Bedford, a local government district in the ceremonial county of Bedfordshire, England.

+The town of Bedford has been a borough since at least the 12th century.
+Until 1974, the borough's local authority was the borough corporation, which covered only the town and not its rural surroundings.
+Following nationwide local government restructuring in 1974, a new non-metropolitan district council was created to replace the existing local authorities in Bedford and two neighbouring areas.
+Initially named Bedford District Council, the council became North Bedfordshire Borough Council in 1975 and adopted its current name in 1992.

-The town of Bedford was a borough from at least the 12th century until 1974, when the modern district was created.
-It covers a largely rural surrounding area as well as the town itself.
-The modern council was initially called Bedford District Council from 1974 to 1975, then North Bedfordshire Borough Council from 1975 until 1992, when the current name was adopted.
-Until 2009 it was a lower-tier district council, with county-level services provided by Bedfordshire County Council.
-The county council was abolished in 2009, since when Bedford Borough Council has been a unitary authority, being a district council which also performs the functions of a county council.
+From 1889, local government in the area was part of a two-tier system, with county-level services provided by Bedfordshire County Council.
+Bedfordshire County Council was abolished in 2009, since when Bedford Borough Council has been a unitary authority, being a district council which also performs the functions of a county council.

 The council has been under no overall control since 1986.
 Since 2002 the council has been led by the directly elected Mayor of Bedford.
 The current mayor, elected in 2023, is Tom Wootton, a Conservative.
 The council is based at Borough Hall, Bedford.